Jackson-Elias/Viral-interactive-stream/README.md

 # Spektral Krew — Livestream Simulator

 A self-contained HTML tool for running **Viral** (the Call of Cthulhu scenario) with a live, reactive "streaming chat" as a prop at the table.
-No install, no server, no internet connection required — everything (emotes, sounds, images) is embedded directly in the file.
+Everything (emotes, sounds, images) is embedded directly in the file.
 Just open it in a browser.

 ## Quick start